[1] 1 2 3 4

 ## [1] 6.5

-Using pipes means that code can be read left-to-right, which is more natural than thetraditional right-to-left R <-
+Using pipes means that code can be read left-to-right, which is more natural than thetraditional right-to-left R <- operator.
+Additional arguments can be named and included inside parentheses after the function call

 ## [1] 4.5